Texas Achieves Record Success in Attracting New Phsyciains

 The program has four recognition levels: Bronze, Silver, Gold, and Platinum.
 Eligibility criteria increase with each level.
-Bronze, Silver, and Gold levels are self-nominating, and all who meet the criteria will receive recognition.
+Bronze, Silver, and Gold levels are self-nominating, and all who meet the criteria receive recognition.
 A selection committee of TMA member physicians chooses the sole Platinum-level award winner each year from among Gold-level recipients.
 Gold recipients remain eligible for the annual Platinum award for three years, with no need to reapply during that period.

 If you have questions, contact Jennifer McHaney at TMA at (800) 880-1300, ext.
 1451, or (512) 370-1451, or email@example.com.